ferrumnet/gateway-backend/app/controllers/api/v1/README.md

 Response Structure:

 - Returns a JSON object with a key `walletByNetworks` containing an array of the filtered and sorted wallet records.

+# referrals.ts

+#### Endpoint: `/fee-distribution`

+**Method**: GET

+**Description**: This endpoint retrieves the fee distribution details for a user based on their wallet address and, optionally, a referral code.
+It performs various database operations to fetch the necessary information about the user's referral status and the associated fee management details.

+**Detailed Explanation**:

+1.  **Fetch Address**:

+    - The function starts by querying the `Addresses` collection to find a document matching the `walletAddress` provided in the query parameters.
+It ensures the address is in lowercase and populates the `user` field.

+2.  **Determine Referral**:

+    - If the address's associated user has a referral, it fetches the referral details from the `Referrals` collection.
+    - If the user does not have a referral but a referral code is provided in the query parameters, it searches for the referral by the code and updates the user's referral field if found.

+3.  **No Referral Case**:

+    - If no referral is found, the function responds with an undefined fee distribution.

+4.  **Fetch Fee Management**:

+    - The function attempts to find the user's address in the `ReferralFeeManagement` collection to fetch the fee and discount details.
+    - If not found, it defaults to the general tier fee management.

+5.  **Response**:

+    - Finally, it responds with the fee distribution details, including the recipient's address, the fee, and the discount.